-Salamah College in 2022 had enrolments up to Year 12; this component of the report refers to students who have withdrawn from the School at the conclusion of Year 10, Year 11 and Year 12.
+Salamah College in 2023 had enrolments up to Year 12; this component of the report refers to students who have withdrawn from the School at the conclusion of Year 10, Year 11 and Year 12.
 Students leaving at these stages have typically sought employment opportunities through apprenticeship programs or further education through TAFE or other schools.

-Year 10, 2022:
+Year 10, 2023:

-23 students left Salamah College at the end of year 10.
+25 students left Salamah College at the end of year 10.

-Year 11, 2022:
+Year 11, 2023:

 No students left Salamah College at the end of Year 11.
-The number of year 11 students who progressed to year 12 is 22.
+The number of year 11 students who progressed to year 12 is 39.

-Year 12, 2022:
+Year 12, 2023:

-No student left Salamah College before the end of the year.
-Of those students leaving Year 12 in 2022, 100% received an offer from one university at least while the majority received a range of multiple conditional and unconditional offers.
+One student left Salamah College before the end of the year.
+Of those students completing Year 12 in 2023, 100% received an offer from one university at least while the majority received a range of multiple conditional and unconditional offers.